HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_options_spread_pods_across_nodes.md

 ## Taints and tolerations

 Taints and tolerations are used together to prevent pods from being scheduled on unsuitable nodes.
 One or more taints are applied to a node, which indicates that the node should not accept any pods that cannot tolerate the taints.
-You can refer to [find constraints/use cases](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) and apply them to your services.
+You can refer to [Taints and Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) for more information about node selection constraints and apply them to your services.

 Specify `tolerations` constraints to your services in the custom values file: